 Nature photographers who profess to use only natural light would be forced to give up at this point and move on to another subject, e.g., one in perfect light on the African plains or the Florida coast :-) But if you know me, you know that I always have some flashes in my bag.
 Indeed, flash would allow me to solve my current dynamic range problem quite easily.

-So, with the help of my friend Sebastian Di Domenico, a photographer from Colombia and a team member of the New World Conservation Photography Group, I used zip ties and duct tape to secure 2 flashes to some small trees just off-camera, one from the right and one from the left of the scene.
+I used zip ties and duct tape to secure 2 flashes to some small trees just off-camera, one from the right and one from the left of the scene.
 I set the flashes in manual mode and made sure that the flash coming from the right (the direction in which I hoped the bird would face) was set about 1.5 stops brighter than the flash coming from the other side.
 Below is an image where only the fill-flash, coming from the left, was triggered.

 I wanted to maintain natural-looking shadows on the scene so that the flashes would do their job but not be obvious.
 Done well, flash should mimic natural light, and the fact that the left side of my scene is brighter than in the natural light shot but still underexposed is a good start.
 Remember, my main flash (aka, the fake sun) is coming from the right.
 If the flash from the left side is too bright it ceases to be a fill-flash.
 I wanted those shadows on the left to remain once I added in the main flash.
 My idea was to simulate a shaft of sunlight hitting the forest floor.